-The fund is designed to offer a return of cash +6% on a rolling three-year basis, in all ma invests only in equities but is equity-market neutral, which means the fund's long position positions at all times.
-The process itself is essentially a sophisticated quantitative screen most liquid 3,500 companies for shares that exhibit certain characteristics.
-Suitable stock five buckets.
-As one bucket starts to outperform, the managers will tilt the portfolio towar this fund apart from other equity long/short funds is the very deliberate and methodical way have designed the process to minimise style risk.
+The fund is designed to offer a return of cash +6% on a rolling three-year basis, in all market conditions.
+The fund invests only in equities but is equity-market neutral, which means the fund's long positions will offset the short positions at all times.
+The process itself is essentially a sophisticated quantitative screen that scans the world's most liquid 3,500 companies for shares that exhibit certain characteristics.
+Suitable stocks are grouped into one of five buckets.
+As one bucket starts to outperform, the managers will tilt the portfolio towards that bucket.
+What sets this fund apart from other equity long/short funds is the very deliberate and methodical way that the managers have designed the process to minimise style risk.